oaeproject/Hilary/README.md

 ##### Nginx Configuration

-Find the "nginx.conf" template file located in the root folder of the 3akai-ux (3akai-ux/nginx.conf) repository that you cloned earlier.
-Now replace your the nginx.conf file that came with your Nginx install (e.g., `/usr/local/nginx/conf/nginx.conf`) with this one and perform the following edits:
+Find the "nginx.conf" template file located in the nginx folder of the 3akai-ux (3akai-ux/nginx/nginx.conf) repository that you cloned earlier and perform the following edits:

-* Replace `<%= NGINX_USER %>` and `<%= NGINX_GROUP %>` with the OS user and group that the nginx process should run as
+* Replace `<%= nginxConf.NGINX_USER %>` and `<%= nginxConf.NGINX_GROUP %>` with the OS user and group that the nginx process should run as
-* Replace `<%= UX_HOME %>` with the full absolute path to your cloned 3akai-ux directory (e.g., /Users/branden/oae/3akai-ux)
+* Replace `<%= nginxConf.NGINX_HOSTNAME %>` with the same value you configured for the global administration server host in `/etc/hosts` (the one whose current value would be "admin.oae.com"). **Note:** The `server_name` property for the *user tenant server* further down the configuration file should remain set to "*".
-* Replace `<%= LOCAL_FILE_STORAGE_DIRECTORY %>` with the full absolute path that you configured for file storage in the `Hilary config.js` step
+* Replace all instances of `<%= nginxConf.UX_HOME %>` with the full absolute path to your cloned 3akai-ux directory (e.g., /Users/branden/oae/3akai-ux) or the 3akai-ux production build directory (e.g., /Users/branden/oae/3akai-ux/target/optimized)
-* Ensure that the `server_name` property for the *global administration server* (the one whose current value would be "admin.oae.com") is set to the same value you configured for the global administration host in `/etc/hosts`. **Note:** The `server_name` property for the *user tenant server* further down the configuration file should remain set to "*".
+* Replace `<%= nginxConf.LOCAL_FILE_STORAGE_DIRECTORY %>` with the full absolute path that you configured for file storage in the `Hilary config.js` step

-When you have finished making changes to the nginx.conf file, reload Nginx:
+When you have finished making changes to the nginx.conf file, start Nginx:

 ```
-sudo /usr/local/nginx/sbin/nginx -s reload
+sudo /usr/local/nginx/sbin/nginx -c your-3akai-ux-dir/nginx/nginx.conf
 ```

 #### Install NPM dependencies